 This light and flavorful fish curry with coconut, tomatoes, turmeric, and red chili powder is a staple in our home.
 Served with steamed rice, it makes for a quick and easy weeknight meal.

-This post was first published in Jan 2016 has been updated with new photos, detailed steps, and a video.
+This post was first published in Jan 2016 and has been updated with new photos, detailed steps, and a video.

-To prep the fish, I rinse the fish fillet in some cold water and then pat them dry with paper towels.
+To prep the fish, I rinse the fish fillet in cold water and then pat them dry with paper towels.
 Cut into 2-inch pieces.

 Here are some photos showing how to make this quick and easy fish curry in coconut gravy.
 Please scroll down to the recipe card for the exact ingredient measurements and steps.

-First, puree onion, tomatoes, coconut, ginger and garlic to a fine paste.
+- First, puree onion, tomatoes, coconut, ginger, and garlic to a fine paste.

-Gently mix together fish in the sauce.
-Cook covered on medium heat for 5 mins.
-Depending on the thickness of the fish you may need to cook up to 10 mins.
-Garnish with cilantro.
+- Depending on the thickness of the fish you may need to cook up to 10 mins.

 Serve with Basmati rice or Jeera Rice and lime wedges!